Help For Parents Of Juveniles Facing Legal Trouble

-There are few events more upsetting to parent or guardian than being accused of child abuse or child neglect.
-Whether you are a parent or even a teacher or caregiver, the petition that is filed with the family court should be taken extremely seriously.
+There are few events more upsetting to a parent or guardian than being accused of child abuse or child neglect.
+Whether you are a parent, or even a teacher or caregiver, the petition that is filed with the family court should be taken extremely seriously.
 In fact, there is a chance that you will lose your child or your job and face further actions from the courts.
 A child under the age of 18 may face difficult emotional challenges that can quickly translate into legal issues.
 In the case of the child, it can lead to getting suspended from school, or charges of juvenile delinquency or truancy.

 Located in Forest Hills but representing clients in all of Queens, Long Island and the New York metro area, Olga J. Rodriguez, P.C., helps individuals and families facing issues involved with troubled youth.
 We understand the gravity of these situations and know how to fight them, ensuring that individual and parental rights are protected to the full extent of the law.